open-telemetry/oteps/text/trace/0170-sampling-probability.md

 decision is true or false, propagate `I` as the new head inclusion probability.
 If the decision is true, begin recording a sub-rooted trace with adjusted count `1/I`.

-#### Zero adjusted count

-An adjusted count with zero value carries meaningful information, specifically that the item participated in a probabilistic sampling scheme and was not selected.
-A zero value can be be useful to record events outside of a sample, when they provide useful information despite their effective count.
-We can use this to record error exemplars, for example, even when they are not selected by the Sampler.

 ## Proposed specification text